reza-svr/blog-project/README.md

 # 📝 Blog Project

-A dynamic and fully responsive blog application built with Django (or your preferred framework).
+A dynamic and fully responsive blog application built with Django .
 This project allows users to create, read, update, and delete blog posts seamlessly.
 It supports user authentication, comments, and a clean, modern UI design.

 ---